coderthegreat2/vitreous-emerald/README.md

 This is a decompilation of my WIP Pokémon Emerald Romhack.

-It contains the following new features
+It contains the following new features:
 - physical/special split (with icons)
 - gen 6 exp share in pc at start
 - starter selection contains all starters from gen 1-3